-Our strategy focuses on creating long-term, value-added partnerships with our customers to advance sustainable, automated and digital packaging solutions, leveraging our industry-leading expertise in materials, automation systems, engineering and technologies.
-Our strategy is enabled by our balanced capital allocation approach that is designed to maximize value for our shareholders with the goal to deliver above-market profitable organic growth and attractive returns on invested capital while strengthening our balance sheet through the repayment of debt.
+Our strategy focuses on creating long-term, value-added partnerships with our customers to advance sustainable and automated packaging solutions, leveraging our industry-leading expertise in materials, automation systems, engineering and technologies.
+Our strategy is enabled by our balanced capital allocation approach and by our drive to increase efficiency and maximize productivity throughout our operations.
+Our capital allocation philosophy is designed to maximize value for our shareholders with the goal to deliver above-market profitable organic growth and attractive returns on invested capital while strengthening our balance sheet through the repayment of debt.
+Our productivity and efficiency initiatives include the cost take-out to grow program (the "CTO2Grow Program"), launched in 2023 which targets to achieve full annualized savings of \$160 million by the end of 2025.
+The CTO2Grow Program focuses on operational excellence, growth acceleration, portfolio optimization and customer-centric innovation with an eye towards sustainability.